aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-square-and-circle-annotations/_index.md

 type: docs
 weight: 50
 url: /net/add-square-and-circle-annotations/
+description: This page describes how to add, get, and delete the square and circle annotations from your PDF document with Aspose.PDF for .NET.
 ---

 Square and circle annotations shall display, respectively, a rectangle or an ellipse on the page.
 When opened, they shall display a pop-up window containing the text of the associated note.